Powered Roller Conveyors

 Powered Roller Conveyors do not need any slope.
 They may be straight running as well as curves.
 Please refer to "Curve Conveyor."

-Powered roller conveyors have some limitations of the product to be carried on it. e.g., Refrigerators, washing machines have uneven bases and are not suitable on powered roller conveying.
+Powered roller conveyors have some limitations of the product to be carried on it. e.g., Refrigerators, washing machines have uneven bases and are not suitable for powered roller conveying.